tou97/CISTL/README.md

 # 🙏 Church in St. Louis Web Application
 A modern, responsive web application serving the church in St. Louis.
-Built with Next.js and Golang (Go), this applications aims to provide a scalable and reusable architecture for all future needs.
+Built with Next.js and Golang (Go), this application aims to provide a scalable and reusable architecture for all future needs.

 ---